Italy probes cable car crash as lone child survivor recovers | Entertainment

 Italy probes cable car crash as lone child survivor recovers

-Italy's transport minister was heading Monday to the scene of a cable car disaster that killed 14 people when the lead cable apparently snapped and the cabin careened back down the mountain until it pulled off the line and crashed to the ground.
+Italy's transport minister vowed Monday to establish the cause of a cable car disaster that killed 14 people, after the lead cable apparently snapped and the cabin careened back down the mountain until it came off the line and crashed to the ground.

+The lone survivor of Sunday's horrific incident, a 5-year-old Israeli boy living in Italy, remained hospitalised in Turin on Monday with multiple broken bones.

 The disaster, in one of the most picturesque spots in northern Italy — the Mottarone mountaintop overlooking Lake Maggiore and other lakes near Switzerland — raised questions anew about the quality and safety of Italy's transport infrastructure.

-Transport Minister Enrico Giovannini announced a commission of inquiry had already been formed to investigate the “technical and organisational causes” of the accident, while prosecutors will focus on any criminal blame.
-Giovannini was heading to the site Monday along with the civil protection chief to inspect the damage.
+Transport Minister Enrico Giovannini visited the site Monday and announced a commission of inquiry to investigate the “technical and organisational causes” of the accident, while prosecutors will focus on any criminal blame.

+Giovannini told reporters in Stresa, the lakefront town at the foot of the Mottarone peak, that the aim of the investigative commission would be to “ensure this never happens again''.

+The transport ministry said a preliminary check of the cable line's safety and maintenance record show that the whole lift structure underwent a renovation in August 2016, and that a full maintenance check was performed in 2017.

 It only reopened a few weeks ago after Italy's wintertime coronavirus lockdowns lifted, and officials hypothesized that families were taking advantage of a sunny Sunday to visit the peak and take in the view.